 Use our toll calculators to learn how much your trip will cost.
 Calculate tolls for cars, trucks, vans, SUVs, RVs, commercial vehicles and tractor-trailers.

-Indiana vehicle classes and definitions are shown below, along with information to pay missed tolls.
+Indiana vehicle classes and definitions are shown, along with information to pay missed tolls.

 For toll pass and electronic payment information, see the section about toll passes.

 Any driver that uses a toll road in Indiana is expected to pay the toll for that roadway.
-In Indiana, the tolls are set by the ITR Concession Company, with the main administrative office located in Granger, Indiana.
+In Indiana, the tolls are set by the State of Indiana, in conjunction with the Indiana Toll Road Concession Company, a private firm with their main administrative office located in Granger, Indiana.

 See below for additional information about toll classes and paying violations.